 - Stratum granulosum – also known as the granular layer.
 It is where keratin proteins and water-proofing lipids are produced and organised.

 - Stratum spinosum – is where cells start to synthesis keratin.

 - Stratum germinativum – also known as basal layer.
 This final layer of the epidermis is responsible for continually renewing the epidermal cells.
 All skin cells start life right here through a process of cell division called mitosis.
 The skin cells then move up through the epidermis layers until they end up flattened and dead on the skin’s surface.
 The basal layer also contains melanocyte cells, which produce the brown pigment called melanin that provides the skin’s natural colour and helps to protect against sun damage.

 The dermis is much thicker than the epidermis and is strong and flexible.
-It consists of connective tissue, nerves, sebaceous glands (the oil glands), hair follicles, sweat glands and lymphatic vessels.
+It consists of connective tissue, blood vessels, nerves, sebaceous glands (the oil glands), hair follicles, sweat glands and lymphatic vessels.
 It gives the skin structure and protects the body against stress and strain.
 In a word, it is the skin’s scaffolding!

 The dermis consists of two layers:

 - Papillary layer – lies directly beneath the epidermis and is rich in blood vessels which feed and nourish the epidermis layer.
 It is also this layer that creates the pattern of ridges found on our finger tips (yup, our fingerprints!), palms, soles and toes, helping us to grasp by increasing friction.